Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 Got the controlls working.
 However I was able to perfom the basic movement of the idle animation.
 The run animation and the attack (which I will soon impliment wll come about later), is yet to be implimented.
 Also, need to get rid of a bug where the collision shape 2D sprite is still on the character while moving.

+Fixed the bug  where the collision shape 2D sprite is still on the character, by turning off the visibility under the Inspector tab.